 The strata reforms will make strata better for owners and residents, introduce new land development options to drive economic growth and support the Government’s delivery of the METRONET station precincts and affordable housing.

-There are seven areas of Strata Reform which will be delivered as a package comprised of the Strata Titles Amendment Bill 2018 and the Community Titles Bill 2018.
+There are seven areas of Strata Reform which will be delivered as a package comprised of the Strata Titles Act 1985 and the Community Titles Bill 2018.

 All strata properties registered as Strata Titles at Landgate are subject to the Strata Titles Act 1985 (the Act) and will be subject to changes brought about by the Strata Titles Amendment Bill that is proceeding through Parliament.